-Poland’s largely foreign-owned banking sector managed to further boost its already strong capital adequacy ratios, while keeping credit quality amid the recent economic slowdown stable.
+Poland’s largely foreign-owned banking sector maintained its strong capital adequacy ratios, while keeping credit quality stable amid last year’s economic slowdown.

 (-) Elevated public debt levels limit fiscal space

-Given an external financing requirement of about USD 150bn (30% of GDP) in 2013, considerable foreign participation in the local banking sector and rising foreign ownership of złoty-denominated government debt, Poland remains exposed to the withdrawal of external financing.
+Given a gross external funding requirement of about USD 150bn (27% of GDP) in 2014, large foreign participation in the local banking sector and rising foreign ownership of złoty-denominated government debt, Poland remains exposed to the withdrawal of foreign financing.

-With a nominal GDP of USD 490bn in 2012 and a population of 38.5m inhabitants, Poland is the largest economy in the Central and Eastern European region.
+With a nominal GDP of USD 518bn in 2013 and a population of 38.5m inhabitants, Poland is the largest economy in the Central and Eastern European region.
 In contrast to its smaller peers, like the Czech Republic or Hungary, Poland benefits from a relatively large domestic market, which improves its resilience vis-à-vis external shocks.
 Nevertheless, the local manufacturing sector is increasingly integrated into German supply chains, which contributes to rising business cycle synchronicity between the two countries.
 In line with this development, Poland’s exports and imports are dominated by intra-industry trade, primarily with Germany.
-Notwithstanding these close ties, Poland avoided following Germany into recession in 2009 and managed to post continuous positive economic growth since the end of Communism in the early 1990’s.
+Notwithstanding these close ties, Poland avoided following Germany into recession in 2009 and managed to post constant positive economic growth since the end of Communism in the early 1990s.
 Convergence of GDP per capita levels between the two countries is far from complete, however, illustrating Poland’s considerable catch-up potential.
 Poland is expected introduce the euro in the coming years, but given its failure to meet the Maastricht treaty budget deficit criterion (3% of GDP) and the ongoing uncertainty regarding the euro area sovereign debt crisis, no definite accession date has been set yet.
 Consequently, it will likely keep its freely floating złoty in the years to come, whereby the central bank may at times opt to stabilize the exchange rate, given the country’s exposure to foreign-currency denominated debt.
-Poland’s social situation is stable and the current government enjoys a slim, yet shrinking, parliamentary majority.
-Provided incumbent prime minister Donald Tusk can complete his second term, the next general elections are scheduled for late 2015, while presidential elections will be held in mid-2015.
+Poland’s social situation is stable and the current government comprising the centrist Platforma Obywatelska (PO) party of prime minister Donald Tusk and the Christian-democrat Polskie Stronnictwo Ludowe (PSL) enjoys a slim parliamentary majority.
+Even though Mr. Tusk will leave the government since he will become president of the European Council in December, his departure is unlikely to trigger a snap poll ahead of the 2015 elections.